 “Of course.
 We also saw how the team showed appreciation for all of the fans that had come to see your game.
 That was a wonderful thing to do.”

-“I’m so glad they gave us our letterman’s sweaters today.
+“I’m so glad they gave us our letterman’s jackets today.
 We didn’t expect them.”

-“You deserved to get your sweater, Tony,” Dad said.
+“You deserved to get your jacket, Tony,” Dad said.
 “And so did every other guy on your team.”

 “I assume you’re going to the varsity game,” Mom said.